tsaikd/gogstash/filter/mutate/README.md

 ## Synopsis

-At least one of split, replace or merge need to be set
+At least one of split, replace or merge need to be set for this filter configuration to be valid.
+If merging does not succeed because destination field is not a string nor []string, gogstash_filter_mutate_error will be added to the event

 ```yaml
 filter:
   - type: mutate